The University of New South Wales

 general chemistry laboratories.
 Class 4 laser laboratories belong to the high risk workplaces.

 All after hours work must be risk assessed and signed off by the supervisor.

 Any work that has a high risk rating cannot be undertaken after hours.

 The associated form should be filled in to apply for permission to work after-hours in a medium risk laboratory.

 Special permission should be authorized by the applicant's supervisor and approved by the Head of School of Physics.

 Conditions on Permission

-Undergraduates are not allowed to work in the School after-hours unless directly supervised by a suitably competent member of staff.
+Undergraduates are not allowed to work in any laboratory in the School after-hours unless directly supervised by a suitably competent member of staff.

 The records of after-hours approval must be kept locally in a lab in a special register.